NordicSemiconductor/asset-tracker-cloud-docs/docs/firmware/azure/BuildingUsingGitHub.rst

 Navigate to the settings of the repository and configure the secret ``AZURE_IOT_HUB_DPS_ID_SCOPE`` and assign the DPS ID scope of your Azure IoT Hub Device Provisioning to it.

-You can retrieve the value for the Azure IoT DPS ID scope secret using the following command:
+To retrieve the value for the Azure IoT DPS ID scope secret, use the following command:

    .. code-block:: bash